 Whose memory is better, male or female?
 British researchers found that women have more developed memory than men, reports The Daily Mail.
 Perhaps, for this reason, ladies never forget anniversaries and things that happened a long time ago. 🙂

 Researchers from Cambridge University tested the memory of 4500 people aged 49 to 90 and found that compared with men, women better memorize information.
 This statement is also true for the younger generations.
-It was found that primary school girls learn new material faster than their peers.
+It was found that primary school girls learn new material faster than their male peers.

 In fact, memories of men and women are organized in different ways.
 In women, the thought process mainly involves the frontal lobes of the brain that are largely responsible for intuition and emotion rather than for logic.
 Because of this, women better remember information that provokes their feelings and emotions.

-Copyright © 2012-2020 Learning Mind.
+Copyright © 2012-2021 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.